Theme

 Fast generation on broad hardware

-The notable angle is the project's emphasis on speed and local accessibility across a wide hardware range, including CUDA, AMD, Intel, Mac, and CPU paths, rather than only high-end GPU setups.
+The project emphasizes speed and local accessibility across a wide hardware range, including CUDA, AMD, Intel, Mac, and CPU paths, rather than only high-end GPU setups.

 Availability